mheiges/vagrant-wdk-templatedb/README.md

 Copy `config/private.yml.sample` to `config/private.yml` and supply desired values.
 `private.yml` is excluded from git commits to reduce the changes of publishing sensitive data.
-The `config/common.yml` file typically does not need to be changed.
+The other file in the `config` directory, `config/common.yml`, typically does not need to be changed.

 For the brave, all the configuration features of Vagrant and VirtualBox are of course available as well, but there is no requirement that you tinker with them.